Anjum48/rl-examples/README.md

 - GAE was used in all algorithms except for DPPG
 - Where possible, I've added an LSTM layer to the policy and value functions.
 This usually made the more complex environments more stable (but slower)
-- DPPO is currently a bit unstable, but does work
+- Distributed Proximal Policy Optimisation (DPPO) is currently a bit unstable, but does work at low learning rates

 ## Training
 All the Python scripts are written as standalone scripts.
 Just run them